sullay/proto-mock/README.en.md

 *   `protoFilePath` - Required.
 The path to the Protobuf file.
 *   `messageType` - Required.
 The name of the message type.
 *   `options` - Optional.
 The settings for generating random data.
+*   `keyValueRange` - Optional parameter that specifies the value range for specific fields.
+Default is {} (empty object).

 Return value: A Promise that asynchronously returns the generated random data.